 Improve the health and well-being of Kansas mothers, infants, children, and youth, including children and youth with special health care needs, and their families.

 For the federal Title V program, each state conducts a 5-year needs assessment to identify maternal and child health (MCH) priorities.
 These are the seven 2016-2020 MCH priorities for Kansas.

-- Women have access to and receive coordinated, comprehensive services before, during and after pregnancy.
+- Women have access to and utilize integrated, holistic, patient-centered care before, during, and after pregnancy.